nusmodifications/nusmods/README.md

 ## Supported by

-[BrowserStack](browserstack) lets us ensure NUSMods functions across all browsers and devices by allowing us to test NUSMods on real devices, including Safari on older iPhones and previous versions of browsers.
+[BrowserStack][browserstack] lets us ensure NUSMods functions across all browsers and devices by allowing us to test NUSMods on real devices, including Safari on older iPhones and previous versions of browsers.

 [![](docs/browserstack-logo.png)][browserstack]

-[Zoho](zoho) has kindly given us individual email accounts, allowing us to communicate more effectively.
+[Zoho][zoho] has kindly given us individual email accounts, allowing us to communicate more effectively.

 [![](docs/zoho-logo.png)][zoho]